ajaym/RapidEquityOrderEntry/README.md

-Welcome to the NextJS base template bootstrapped using the `create-next-app`.
-This template supports TypeScript, but you can use normal JavaScript as well.
+# Rapid
+Next App example with a quick equity order ticket.
+- it was built **rapidly** using Replit
+- it is using SSR for a **rapid** load time
+- it is designed for **rapid** order entry

 ## Getting Started
+Can be run on Replit.
 Hit the run button to start the development server.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.